 Meet Our Alumni

-NLC boasts nearly 4,000 alumni across the country.
+NLC boasts over 4,000 alumni across the country.
 Each local alumni engagement program includes social and professional quarterly in-person reunions and networking events, quarterly educational webinars, and an active job board.
 Recent developments include an alumni peer support network for professional development and entrepreneurial life plans, an alumni giving challenge and support for appointment to city committees, county commissions, and nonprofit and state boards.

 “NLC has helped me develop the skills that I need to be a leader in my professional career and in my community.
 The unique training has empowered me to take my talents to the next level.”